viru00000/project2/README.md

 # new project

-this project is created from local system
+this project is created from local system. zalak dikh laja